egrosdou01/personal-blog/blog/2024-07-26-rancher-rke2-azure/rancher-rke2-cilium-azure.md

 ## Conclusions

 This is it!
-We performed an RKE2 cluster with Cilium using the Rancher UI in just a few steps and clicks. 🎉
+We performed an RKE2 cluster with Cilium using the Rancher UI in just a few clicks. 🎉

 It's a wrap for this post! 🎉 Thanks for reading!
 Stay tuned for more exciting updates!